cjriches/simulatron/Documentation/assembly-language.md

 Note that due to different addressing modes, the same assembly opcode may map to multiple possible binary opcodes.

+The method for specifying the entrypoint of instruction execution is implementation-defined.

 Syntax:
 ```
 <opcode> <operands>...